nickyliux/nl_rigging_tools/README.md

 ### 2. Use of Framework
 For a long time I know nothing about framework.
 Thanks to the course <b>Python for Maya: Beginner to Advanced Rigging Automation</b> by Nick Hughes, I learn the way to write custom framework to build tools the professional way.
 ### 3. Use of Python
 I have autoRig written in MEL and Maxscript.
-I always want to rewrite them in Python, with more advanced features.
+I always want to rewrite them in Python, with more useful features.

 ## Components
 #### Neck / Spine